kristiansyrjanen/billystat/README.md

 Adrian's code drew a line on the largest green object in the picture, which was a useful starting point, but it is much easier than our actual problem.

-We began by setupping OpenCV read from a video and then selecting pixels based on color and seperating these into contours.
+We began by setting up OpenCV to read from a video and then selecting pixels based on color and seperating these into contours.
-It is okay detecting regions but the problem is defining the colors narrowly enough to avoid the false positives.
+It is good in detecting regions but the problem is defining the colors narrowly enough to avoid the false positives.
 This becomes especially problematic as most pool tables are not evenly lit.
 It also requires one or more consecutive ranges of colors, which means that cutting out stuff in the middle of the region is annoying.

 Then we tried to use HoughCircles, which is an algorithm that tries to detect circles by edges extracted from a greyscale image.
 [cv2.HoughCircles (Imgur)](https://i.imgur.com/qSMCdpg.gif)